Gustavo Díaz Ordaz: Attempt to democratize the PRI

 Díaz Ordaz's authoritarian manner of rule also prevented any attempt to democratize the PRI.
 The president of the PRI, Carlos Madrazo, made such an attempt by proposing inner-party elections in order to strengthen the party's base.
 After his attempt failed, Madrazo resigned.

 Foreign policy

 United States

 During the administration of Díaz Ordaz, relations with the US were largely harmonic, and several bilateral treaties were formed.
-In Diaz Ordaz's honor, President Richard Nixon hosted the first White House state dinner to be held outside Washington, D.C., at San Diego's Hotel del Coronado on 3 September 1970.
+On September 8, 1969, Díaz Ordaz and President Richard Nixon inaugurated the Amistad Dam in Texas.
+In Díaz Ordaz's honor, President Nixon hosted the first White House state dinner to be held outside Washington, D.C., at San Diego's Hotel del Coronado on 3 September 1970.

 However, there also were some points of conflict with the US.
 One was the antidrug Operation Intercept, conducted by the U.S.; between September and October 1969, all vehicles entering the US from Mexico were inspected.
 Mexico also embraced the doctrine of nonintervention, and Díaz Ordaz condemned the US invasion of Santo Domingo, the capital of the Dominican Republic.